florimondmanca/awesome-asgi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This project is explicitly related to ASGI.
 - [ ] The new list entry contains a project name, URL and description.
-- [ ] Alphabetical order is preserved across entries and sections.

 **What is this project?**